 - “I’m unhappy with my life right now…”

 - “My life can change if I take care of this problem…”

 With substance abuse, going “cold turkey” is never a good idea.
-However, many people are so ashamed of their addiction that they don’t want to admit it to anyone.
+However, many people are so caught up in the shame of addiction that they don’t want to admit it to anyone.
 They may try to quit on their own so that no one else knows about their problem.
-This is one of the most dangerous things an addict can do.
+Trying to stop on your own is one of the most dangerous things an addict can do.
 Withdrawal symptoms can be horrifying, and no one should go through them alone.
 One of the safest ways to break an addiction is to enroll in an inpatient rehab program.
 This type of treatment offers many unique benefits.

-- You can focus on yourself with no outside distractions.
-This allows you to reflect on your life and deal with your issues.
+- You can focus on yourself with no outside distractions, allowing you to reflect on your life and deal with your issues.

 - You will learn skills for dealing with your addiction, which will decrease your likelihood of having a relapse when you are discharged.